moiAK/tweeklyfm/readme.md

- If you would like to take this codebase and use it in a commercial fashion or to make profit then you will be required to make a reasonable donation.
-For non-profit or free use, you may be the codebase under an Apache 2.0 license.
+ If you would like to take this codebase and use it in a commercial fashion or to make profit then you will be required to make a reasonable donation and obtain written permission.

+ For non-profit or free use, you may use the codebase under an Apache 2.0 license.